marcopeocchi/communitybuilds-node/README.md

 ## API keys

 In order to properly function this package needs a google-console api key that you can obtain freely from [here](https://console.cloud.google.com/apis/credentials).
-Create a new project than request a new API key.
+Create a new project then request a new API key.
+Beware of the 300 req/min limit.
+An LRU cache has been added to avoir reaching prematurely the limit.

 ## Available methods